Something feeling off?

 Traditional Undergraduate/Main Campus Students:

-- Counseling sessions are free of charge from the beginning of Fall semester through the end of Spring semester as rates are included in student body fees.
+- Counseling sessions are free of charge from the beginning of Fall semester through the end of Spring semester as costs are covered by student body fees.

 - $20/50-minute session applies during summer months.